basecamp/handbook/vocabulary.md

 # Vocabulary

-Basecamp has over time developed a vocabulary specific to our work and company.
+37signals has over time developed a vocabulary specific to our work and company.

 ## Chowder